Russian Art Market Update

-Many of the phenomenal prices have been achieved for works with distinguished provenance.
-At Christie’s we specialise in sourcing privately-owned pictures – often from the families of the artists themselves – that have never before appeared at auction.
-One such picture was Ilya Mashkov’s Still life with fruit, which caused a sensation in 2013, having last been exhibited over a century ago.
-The painting was toured to Moscow before the June sale in London where it sold for a world record-price of £4.8 million.
-We have also recently offered works from the families of Maria Iakunchikova (100% sold June and November 2013 for 514% of the low estimate) and Sergei Chekhonin (100% sold in November 2012 for 423% of the low estimate).
-Property from the prestigious collection of the Nobel laureate Peter Kapitza was 100% sold in November 2012 for 312% of the low estimate, underscoring the importance of provenance to Russian Art buyers.
+Many of the phenomenal prices have been achieved for works with distinguished provenance supported by extensive research.
+At Christie’s we specialise in sourcing privately-owned pictures, often from the families of the artists themselves.
+We have recently offered works from the families of Maria Iakunchikova (100% sold June and November 2013 for 514% of the low estimate), Sergei Chekhonin (100% sold in November 2012 for 423% of the low estimate) and Léon Indenbaum (100% sold in sold June and November 2013 for 286 % of the low estimate).

 Christie’s international Russian department has over 130 years of collective specialist experience and with specialists based in London, New York and Paris, we offer a calendar of major sales throughout the year, in April, June and November.
 We travel across the globe to source the finest works for sale; please contact us to find out when we will be coming to your area.